ParceladoLara/payment-plan-wasm-sdk/README.md

 ## About

 This SDK, like other Lara Payment Plan SDKs, is a wrapper around the Lara Payment Plan Rust library.
-Currently, the library is available for Linux and Windows.
-MacOS support is planned for the future.

 ## Installation
 To install the Lara Payment Plan WASM SDK, you can use npm: